dawoodjee/zeroinvoice/docs/email_settings.rst

 Email Settings
 ==============

-Email communication with your clients is an important part of the ZerosInvoice invoicing process – sending invoices via email, notifying clients that an invoice is due, reminding clients about overdue payments, and more.
+Email communication with your clients is an important part of the Zero Invoice invoicing process – sending invoices via email, notifying clients that an invoice is due, reminding clients about overdue payments, and more.

-With the Email Settings feature, you can specify certain settings and designs for the notification emails your clients receive from your ZerosInvoice account.
+With the Email Settings feature, you can specify certain settings and designs for the notification emails your clients receive from your Zero Invoice account.

 The Email Settings page includes three sections: Email Settings, Email Designs and Email Signature.

 Email Settings
 """"""""""""""
 Reply-To Email: Specify the email address your clients will reply to.
-(This is the email address that will automatically come up when your clients click "Reply" to your ZerosInvoice emails.)
+(This is the email address that will automatically come up when your clients click "Reply" to your Zero Invoice emails.)

 BCC Email: If you want to send a copy of your client emails privately to another email address, enter it here.
 (Your clients won't see it).